I think I have a gas leak

 An emailed invoice will follow with details for payment either by bank transfer or by cheque.

-We will then send an inspection reminder about 11 months later.
+We will then send an automated inspection reminder about 11 months later.